 What a blessing in disguise!
 I knew that it was either now or never to pursue my dreams.
 The story of the little ant was inspired by my children and is the perfect expression of what my family life has come to be.
 We are always on the go and looking for the next big adventure!

-Ilene Dudek is a children's author from Nutley, NJ & draws her inspiration from her two sons.
+Ilene Dudek is an award-winning author & illustrator who draws her inspiration from her sons.